 Philosophy is the study of general problems concerning matters such as existence, knowledge, truth, beauty, justice, validity, mind, and language.
 Philosophy is distinguished from other ways of addressing these questions (such as mysticism or mythology) by its critical, generally systematic approach and its reliance on reasoned argument.
 The word philosophy is of Ancient Greek origin, meaning "love of wisdom."

-The Core Curriculum consists of seven components.
+The Core Curriculum consists of nine components.
 Courses chosen must satisfy at least the minimum required credit hours for each component.
 Students should consult the particular degree requirements for their major before selecting the courses to be used to meet the Core Curriculum requirements.

 Click here to view Plan Descriptions